Construction by Destruction

 Notice the ? in the .end branch.
 That’s a continuation.
 There is no expression syntax for this type, but finally, we’re going to learn how to handle it in processes!

-Now, let’s remember that in the chan expression, the channel obtained inside its process has the dual type of the overall result of the expression.
+Remember: in a chan, the channel you obtain inside the block always has the dual type of the expression’s final result.
 Let’s use this to construct a list step-by-step.

 def SmallList: List<Int> = chan yield {